dtoczala/ibm-cloud-landing-page/README.md

 If you are curious abut how to structure your project which will deploy to production on Kubernetes, you should probably read the tutorial [Best practices for organizing users, teams, applications](https://console.bluemix.net/docs/tutorials/users-teams-applications.html#best-practices-for-organizing-users-teams-applications) in Kubernetes.
 It will guide you through the process of establishing a project and providing a CICD development environment for your development teams.

+You might also want to look into using [Open Shift](https://www.ibm.com/cloud/openshift), if you don't have a definite idea of how you want to implement your CI/CD pipelines and work environments.
+You can learn more about the differences between [Kubernetes](https://console.bluemix.net/docs/containers/cs_ov.html#kubernetes_basics) and [Open Shift](https://www.ibm.com/cloud/openshift) by watching this quick video on [Kubernetes and OpenShift: What's the Difference?](https://www.youtube.com/watch?v=cTPFwXsM2po).

 ### References for Further Reading
 - [Intro to Container, Storage, and Networking Resources on IBM Cloud](https://www.youtube.com/watch?v=cKv8MhVs7ME&index=3&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) - A 12 minute overview of the container, network, and storage services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
 - [Container, Docker, Kubernetes Overview](https://console.bluemix.net/docs/containers/cs_ov.html#cs_ov) - From the IBM Cloud documentation.
 A simple place to learn the basic concepts.